 How much am I able to work and not have my disability benefits stopped?
 I work some phone order shifts part-time during the holiday rush period, so my pay isn't regular.
 Some months I make $700, but most months I make nothing.
 There's no way I could keep it up all year, but when I'm having good days and weeks, I can work a bit.

-After you're approved for SSI and you've been receiving benefits for a month, the SSA no longer looks at whether you're working over the substantial gainful activity (SGA) amount.
-(This is a different rule than for SSDI, Social Security disability benefits.)
+After you're approved for SSI and you've been receiving benefits for a month, Social Security no longer looks at whether you're working over the substantial gainful activity (SGA) amount.
+(This is a different rule than for SSDI, which stands for Social Security disability insurance.)

-But the SSA will take money out of your SSI payment when you are bringing in income.
-The SSA will subtract your countable income from your monthly SSI amount (which is generally $750 per month, although in some states, the amount is higher).
+But, if you do work part time and bring in income while you're receiving SSI, Social Security will take money out of your SSI payment.
+The agency will subtract your "countable income" from your monthly SSI amount (which is generally $914 per month, although in some states, the amount is higher).

 The good news is that less than half of the income you make by working is counted against you and subtracted from your SSI check.
-Specifically, the SSA will exclude the first $65 from your income, and then half of the rest.
-For example, if you are making $765 per month, the SSA will county only $350 (half of $765-$65) as income.
-Subtracting $350 from $750 will give you an SSI check of $400.
-Even though your SSI check is lowered, you end up having more income per month when you put your SSI check and your income together.
+Specifically, Social Security will exclude the first $85 from your income, and then half of the rest.
+For example, if you're making $785 per month, the SSA will count only $350 (half of $785-$85) as income.
+Subtracting that $350 from $914 will give you an SSI check of $564.
+Even though your SSI check is lowered, you end up having more income per month when you put your SSI check and your income together ($564 plus $785).

 Social Security uses the information you submit about your income to recalculate your benefit amount each month.
 You need to report your income to Social Security no later than the 10th day of the month following the month in which you work.
 Social Security will generally adjust your benefit in the month after that (two months after the earnings were received).